efimandreev0/irarc_unpacker/README.md

 # IRARC
-It can be un/pack .irarc archives from Blaster Master Zero [3DS].
+It can un/pack .irarc archives from Blaster Master Zero, Asure Strikers[3DS].
 # USAGE
 Drag and drop your archive on .exe file